OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 set it to zero, and there is no superfluous multiplication by zero in any part of the calculation.
-This philosophy leads to a clean interface and efficient calculation, but the burden is on the component developer to make sure not to miss a declaration of a derivative for an important output pair.
+This philosophy leads to a clean interface and efficient calculation, but the burden is on the component developer to make sure not to miss a declaration of a derivative for an important input-output pair.

 You can add analytical derivatives to the Paraboloid component by adding the two functions mentioned above.